Joncom/impact-box2d-sugar/README.md

 ### New Entity Properties ###

 ###### .isBullet ######
-Setting `true` enabled continuous collision.
+Setting `true` enables continuous collision.
 This prevents fast moving entities from "tunneling" through walls and other entities, but requires more CPU.
 Default is `false`.

 ###### .isFixedRotation ######
 Setting `true` prevents body from rotating.
 Default is `false`.